HatulaPro/shmedit/README.md

         - `p`: Paste from `mem`.
 Will be pasted after the dynamic cursor.
         - `Alt + Up`: Move selection one line up.
         - `Alt + Down`: Move selection one line down.
+        - `Ctrl + L`: Select select lines from start to end.

   - ### Commands: